The Washington State University Pullman Catalog

 509-335-5766

-Director and Ivar B. Haglund Chair, and Professor, R. Harrington; Taco Bell Distinguished Professor, D. Gursoy; W. Terry Umbreit Distinguished Professor, H. J. Kim; Professors, M. Chen, C. Chi; Founding Director for the Granger Cobb Institute for Senior Living and Associate Professor, N. Swanger; Associate Professor, S. Seo; Assistant Professors, B. Chen, K. Philander; Tod & Maxine McClaskey Chair and Scholarly Associate Professor, J. Sandstrom; Associate Career Track Professors, J. Harbour, D. Jha; Assistant Career Track Professors, M. Beattie, R. Hammond, T. Thompson; Marriott Foundation Industry Relations Manager, A. Alonzo; Executive Chef and MHCIC Director, L.J.
-Klinkenberg; Professor Emeritus, W. Terry Umbreit.
+Director and Ivar B. Haglund Chair, and Scholarly Associate Professor, J. Harbour; Taco Bell Distinguished Professor, D. Gursoy; W. Terry Umbreit Distinguished Professor, H. J. Kim; Professors, M. Chen, C. Chi, R. Harrington; Founding Director for the Granger Cobb Institute for Senior Living and Associate Professor, N. Swanger; Associate Professors, B. Chen, K. Philander, S. Seo; Tod & Maxine McClaskey Chair and Scholarly Associate Professor, J. Sandstrom; Associate Career Track Professor, D. Jha; Assistant Career Track Professors, M. Beattie, R. Hammond; Marriott Foundation Industry Relations Manager, A. Alonzo; Executive Chef and MHCIC Director, M. Morgan; Professor Emeritus, W. Terry Umbreit.

 An integral part of the Carson College of Business, the School of Hospitality Business Management provides specialized instruction dealing with the major organizational, managerial, financial, and technical issues relative to operation of hospitality businesses.
 The school prepares graduates for managerial responsibilities both here and abroad.
 The curriculum provides a sound business education on the fundamental features in various segments within the industry.
 It includes courses in general education, business, and hospitality management.
-The program of study leads to a degree of Bachelor of Arts in Hospitality Business Management, with majors in hospitality business management, senior living management, or wine and beverage business management.
+The program of study leads to a degree of Bachelor of Arts in Hospitality Business Management, with majors in hospitality business management, aging business management, or wine and beverage business management.

 The School of Hospitality Business Management will produce graduates who: